Lapis Lazuli

 Vertigo, dizziness, hearing issues

-Skeletal pain / back pain
+Skeletal pain/back pain

 Helps detox

-It helps you work through anxious thoughts
+It helps work through anxious thoughts

 Encourages relaxation, relationships, and dreams.